 Whilst October 1 is gushing with rich detail it is not without its flaws.
 The film starts to lag in the final act as the testing running time becomes apparent.
 Redundant flashbacks and exposition feature and a little more confidence in the audience would not have been remiss.
 There is still a tremendous amount to behold – character depth, nuance and subtext oozing out of the script, stellar cinematic DP work and Afolayan’s strong vision.

-October 1 carries a rare sense of pensive cognizance and further provokes reflection on the part of its target audience.
-I hope more of the right people see it.
+October 1 carries a rare sense of pensive cognisance and further provokes reflection on the part of its target audience.
+I hope more of the right people get to see it.